-To say that we are in uncharted waters with the coronavirus pandemic, is a massive understatement.
-Every day is steeped in so much uncertainty… everything from whether it’s wise to go to the grocery store to whether you’ll have a job next week, all fits nicely into the “OMG I have no idea” box.
+To say that we are in uncharted waters with the coronavirus pandemic is a massive understatement.
+Every day is steeped in so much uncertainty… everything from whether it’s wise to go to the grocery store to whether you’ll have a job next week, all fits nicely into the “Well, I have no idea” box.
 It’s really, really difficult to keep your equilibrium in the midst of all this instability, but it helps a lot to have some tools to work with.

 Here are 5 ways you can stay sane in the face of all this uncertainty, 5 tools to use when times get tough for you, as we navigate these uncharted waters together.
 From a safe distance, of course. 😉

 There are things you can do something about, and there are things you can do nothing about at all.
 Being able to discern which is which, is where it’s at.
 Even if you’re not religious, The Serenity Prayer offers some of the best advice for getting through times of uncertainty:

 Grant me the serenity to accept the things I cannot change,